ScottGuthart/flaskloginapp/README.md

 * Blueprint app structure ([Learn More](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xv-a-better-application-structure))
 * Easy database upgrades via [flask-migrate](https://flask-migrate.readthedocs.io/en/latest/)

-<sub><sup>*This template ships with a more relaxed CSP than included with flask-talisman by default in order to allow Bootstrap 4 to work properly.
-Please refer to flask-talisman documentation to decide what's right for your site.</sup></sub>
+**This template ships with a more relaxed CSP than included with flask-talisman by default in order to allow Bootstrap 4 to work properly.
+Please refer to flask-talisman documentation to decide what's right for your site.*

 ## Basic Setup
 * Set up a virtual environment and install the requirements [more info](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)
 * Create a .env file in the root directory (/.venv) [more info](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-x-email-support)
     * Set up your gmail accout to allow third party sign-in.
 See above link for more info.
     * Sample .env file:
+        ```
         FLASK_APP=flaskapp
         MAIL_SERVER=smtp.googlemail.com
         MAIL_PORT=587